graded-cs-resources/processing_balls_snowflakes_bubbles_template/README.md

 3) Go to `Bubble.java`, remove the comment that surrounds the entire class to enable it, and complete the class.
 There are hints in the comments, and since bubbles are pretty similar to balls, you should be able to use the `Ball` class to help you with this process.

-4) In sketch.pde, add the code to get your four bubbles working.
+4) In `Sketch.java`, add the code to get your four bubbles working.

 5) Open `Snowflake.java`, remove the comment that surrounds the entire class to enable it, and complete the class.
 This one is much less complete, with only the `draw()` method provided.
 You will need to figure out the rest of the class yourself, again using `Ball` and `Bubble` to help you out.